Harry Sindle: Life and career

 Sindle was born in 1929.
 He was raised in New Jersey.
 He graduated from Rutgers University, where he studied mechanical engineering.

 Sindle competed in international boat races with sailboats including Lightnings, Thistles, Comets, and Flying Dutchmen (all one-design dinghies).
 He was a six-time national champion in the Flying Dutchman class.
 Sindle competed for the United states at the 1959 Pan American Games, where he won a gold medal in the Flying Dutchman class.
 He went on to compete at the 1960 Summer Olympics in Rome, Italy.
 Sindle sailed in the two-person Flying Dutchman event alongside Robert Wood and placed nineteenth.

 In 1963, Sindle moved to Gloucester, Virginia, to work with Roger Moorman.
 Moorman designed and built the Mobjack sailboat design.
 Sindle designed several sailboat classes for the Mobjack Manufacturing Company.
 Mobjack Manufacturing Company was purchased by Browning Arms Company, where it was renamed Newport Boats and later Gloucester Yachts.
 Sindle designed sailboat classes such as the Blue Crab 11, Skipjack 15, Newport 17, and Holiday 20.
 He later built the Buccaneer 18.

-Sindle died in April 2020.
-He was 91 years old and had Parkinson's disease.
+Sindle died in April 2020 at the age of 91 and had Parkinson's disease.